Excerpt from Chapter 1

 The room in the church’s bell tower glowed a dim orange, the fire all but spent.
 Naked, she slipped out of bed.
 Aaron, asleep next to her after another athletic night together, snored the snores of the well-laid.

 The nights were colder now.
 Her robe remained on the floor in the spot Aaron had peeled it off of her.
 She swung her legs from the bed, picked it up and threw it over her shoulders, cinching it tight at the waist.

-Under one of four openings in the topmost room sat a rickety wooden bench.
+Across the room, under one of four openings in the topmost room, sat a rickety wooden bench.
 Mondra mounted it, then leaned through the opening as far as gravity would allow.
 Bats flitted about, hunting for their night’s meal.
 Pinched sonar squeaks bounced off brick, tickling her eardrums.

-Inanis scaled the wall silently behind the gray-cloaked guardian, letting her gain altitude—and confidence.
-Allowing her so close would make it that much sweeter when he watched her fall.
+Inanis scaled the wall silently behind the gray-cloaked guardian, letting him gain altitude—and confidence.
+Allowing him so close would make it that much sweeter when he watched him fall.

-As the woman drew her sword, inches from the Red Witch, the demon sank his talons into the guardian’s calf.
+As the man drew his sword, inches from the Red Witch, the demon sank his talons into the guardian’s calf.
 A scream of agony pierced the night.
-As she was ripped from the church tower’s wall and flailing, back-first, to the forest floor, her parting vision was a pair of glowing red eyes, and a bright, hideous smile.
+As he was ripped from the church tower’s wall and flailing, back-first, to the forest floor, his parting vision was a pair of glowing red eyes, and a bright, hideous smile.
 Then, nothing.

 Henry woke with a start.
 The digital clock on the dresser read 3:13 a.m.
 Sweat covered him.
 His heart pounded in his chest.
 Why the hell do I always wake up at 3:13 in the morning?
 He rubbed his eyes, ran a hand through his hair, and slipped quietly from the bed—careful not to wake Joanne after the night she’d had getting Delilah to sleep.